clpo13/wikiget/README.md

 Something like a wget clone for downloading files from MediaWiki sites (like Wikipedia or Wikimedia Commons) using only the file name or the URL of its description page.

-Requires Python 2 or 3.
-Install with `pip install --user -U wikiget`.
+Requires Python 2 or 3 (tested on 2.7 and 3.7).
+Install with
+`pip install --user -U wikiget`.

 ## Usage